 - For fish, whisk together 3 tablespoons low-sodium soy sauce, 2 teaspoons vinegar and 3 minced garlic cloves.
 Slowly whisk in 1 teaspoon olive oil until combined.
 Place in zip-top plastic bag with your fish and soak in the refrigerator for up to 1 hour before cooking.
 (American Heart Association)

-Dr. Grzywacz was one of the celebrity chefs for the Friends of the Heart Institute's Cardiac Cook-off last year.
-Check out last year's blog post if you'd like to learn more about Dr. Grzywacz's philosophy on food and get some heart healthy cooking tips.
+Dr. Grzywacz was one of the celebrity chefs for the Friends of the Heart Institute's Cardiac Cook-off.
+Check out Dr. Grzywacz's philosophy on food and get some heart healthy cooking tips.

 Walking To Lower Blood Pressure